2.1. Data Manipulation¶ Open the notebook in SageMaker Studio Lab

 <tf.Tensor: shape=(4,), dtype=float32, numpy=array([ 1., 4., 16., 64.], dtype=float32)>)

-In addition to elementwise computations, we can also perform linear algebra operations, such as dot products and matrix multiplications.
-We will elaborate on these shortly in Section 2.3.
+In addition to elementwise computations, we can also perform linear algebraic operations, such as dot products and matrix multiplications.
+We will elaborate on these in Section 2.3.

-We can also concatenate multiple tensors together, stacking them end-to-end to form a larger tensor.
+We can also concatenate multiple tensors, stacking them end-to-end to form a larger one.
 We just need to provide a list of tensors and tell the system along which axis to concatenate.
-The example below shows what happens when we concatenate two matrices along rows (axis 0) vs. columns (axis 1).
+The example below shows what happens when we concatenate two matrices along rows (axis 0) instead of columns (axis 1).
 We can see that the first output’s axis-0 length (\(6\)) is the sum of the two input tensors’ axis-0 lengths (\(3 + 3\)); while the second output’s axis-1 length (\(8\)) is the sum of the two input tensors’ axis-1 lengths (\(4 + 4\)).

 X = torch.arange(12, dtype=torch.float32).reshape((3,4))